 - Texas 12 Loop, the Ledbetter to Great Trinity Forest stretch.
 The area has had several pedestrian deaths and many vehicle accidents.

 - Oak Lawn residential area.
-Nighttime is a particularly dangerous time of day for foot-traffic and this area has a busy nightlife, making it prime location for nighttime accidents.
+Nighttime is a particularly dangerous time of day for foot traffic, and this area has a busy nightlife, making it a prime location for nighttime accidents.